cfengine/documentation/web-ui/federated-reporting.markdown

 Typically the superhub doesn't have unique information or serve policy.
 This makes it reasonable and easy to upgrade the superhub with a fresh install.
-If there are unique items like custom reports, dashboards, alerts or conditions on the superhub which need to be preserved you may use the [Import & Export API] or Mission Portal Settings UI to export and then import after upgrading.
+If there are unique items like custom reports, dashboards, alerts or conditions on the superhub which need to be preserved you may use the [Import & export API] or Mission Portal Settings UI to export and then import after upgrading.

 Follow this procedure: